withastro/docs/src/pages/core-concepts/astro-components.md

 </div>
 ```

 You can define your props with TypeScript by exporting a `Props` type interface.
-Astro will automatically pick up any exported `Props` interface and give type warnings/errors for your project.
+In the future, Astro will automatically pick up any exported `Props` interface and give type warnings/errors for your project.

 ```astro
 ---